 Choosing your major is a big decision.
 We encourage you to seek advice from your advisor and other professors.
 All students must declare a major by the end of their sophomore year.
 Note that if you are double-majoring you should still declare both majors as soon as your plans are definite.
 If you put it off, you miss out on the benefits of department advising and communications, and you may not be able to fulfill the major requirements.
-The economics major should be declared in sophomore year, or at the latest by the end of junior year.

 Of course, it is wise to take several economics courses before committing to the major.
 Most students will take Economics 111, an elective or two, and maybe a core theory class before they declare the major.
 You are also encouraged to consult with economics faculty about your choice of major or your academic plans in general.